Learn more about Missing Bean’s story, our core values and the people who make up our team.

 His recommendation for a place to visit?
 Hanoi, stop there to try the egg coffee!
 You heard it here first from our very own wondering minstrel.

 Silv is our head of sourcing.
 He began roasting coffee just after turning 18.
 It was his first job and he loved it!
-Quickly learning about coffees complex flavour compounds and aromatics (more than in wine, can you believe).
+Quickly learning about complex flavour compounds and aromatics of coffee (more than in wine, can you believe).
 He found he was hooked on coaxing new profiles out of the beans.
 He still gets a buzz at the prospect of a fresh harvest arriving.

-Coming to Join The Missing Bean was an opportunity to put into practice everything learned at the previous roastery and cafe.
+Coming to join The Missing Bean was an opportunity to put into practice everything learned at the previous roastery and cafe.
 Head of sourcing is a dynamic role that keeps Silv focused and motivated.
 It has allowed him to expand his network across every sector, from farmers and baristas to coffee drinkers the world over.

 He loves nothing more than a chat with like minded enthusiasts, be it coffee or his other obsession - cycling.
 Just beware challenging him to a game of table tennis - he will slay you.
 You've been warned!